Raphaël Hamburger: Career

 In 2019, for the first anniversary of Hamburger's mother's death, Mathieu Chedid dedicated a song, Un autre paradis, to Hamburger that appeared on the album Lettre infinie.

-In 2020, Hamburger was prepared to produce Starmania at the Seine Musicale of Boulogne-Billancourt, canceled in 2021 and in 2022 due to COVID-19 pandemic.
+In 2020, Hamburger was prepared to produce Starmania at the Seine Musicale of Boulogne-Billancourt, canceled in 2021 and in 2022 due to the COVID-19 pandemic.

 From 2016 to 2020, Hamburger managed a Spa, SkySpa (Laddaparis).